nokia/ntt/README.md

      go get github.com/nokia/ntt/cmd/...

-However note, this will install latest ntt from master branch and thus the version might not be correctly:
+However note, this will install latest ntt from master branch and thus the version might not be correct:

     $ ntt version
     ntt dev, commit none, built at unknown